 The full recipe with measurements is in the recipe card below.

-Step 1: Warm the ghee in a heavy-bottomed pan over medium-high heat.
-Then, stir in the cumin seeds and green chilies; cook until they start sputtering.
+Step 1: Warm ghee in a preheated heavy-bottomed pan over medium-high heat.
+Stir in the cumin seeds and green chilies.
+Fry until they sputter.

-Step 2: Add the chicken and cook until the outside becomes light golden brown, for about 4-5 minutes.
+Step 2: Add the chicken and fry until the outside turns golden brown, for 4-5 minutes.

-Step 3: Stir in the ginger and garlic and cook for another 1-2 minutes until the raw smell fades.
+Step 3: Stir in the ginger and garlic and cook for 1 minute until the raw smell fades.

-Step 4: Combine salt, black pepper, Kashmiri chili powder, ground cumin, coriander powder, and kalonji seeds in a small bowl.
+Step 4: Add kosher salt, black pepper, Kashmiri chili powder, ground cumin, coriander powder, and kalonji seeds to the pan.

-Then, stir the spices into the pan with the pureed tomatoes.
-Cook on medium-high heat for 20 minutes until the oil separates and the salan (curry) darkens.
+Step 5: Stir in the tomato puree and cook on medium-high heat for 20 minutes until the ghee separates and the salan darkens.

-Step 5: Lower the heat and stir in the cilantro; simmer for another 5 minutes.
+Step 6: Reduce the heat and add the cilantro.
+Simmer for 5 minutes.

 Expert Tips

-If you enjoy the meal, try one of these Pakistani recipes!
+If you enjoy chicken karahi, try more Pakistani recipes!

 Serving Suggestions